-Generally, you can use this formula to work out the decline in value of eligible depreciating assets if you started to hold it on or after 10 May 2006.
-The decline in value of all other depreciating assets will be worked out using the existing formula (that is, the second numerator remains at 150%).

-However, the new formula may not apply in some cases - for example, if you held an asset before 10 May 2006 but then dispose of and reacquire it on or after 10 May 2006 just so the decline in value of the asset can be worked out using the new formula.
+Generally, you can use this formula to work out the decline in value of an eligible depreciating asset if you started to hold it on or after 10 May 2006.
+However, this formula may not apply in some cases - for example, if you held an asset before 10 May 2006 but then dispose of and reacquire it on or after 10 May 2006 just so the decline in value of the asset can be worked out using this formula.